-Control measures are initiated using ULV (Ultra Low Volume) spray equipment, which allows minimal amounts of insecticide to be used.
+Control measures are initiated using ULV (Ultra Low Volume) spray equipment with insecticides applied in very small amounts (less than 1 ounce of active ingredient per acre) which allows minimal amounts of product to be used.
 The very small droplets that are produced (10-17 microns in diameter) drift through the air to contact flying mosquitoes.
 Insects that are not active during twilight and evening hours will not be affected by the spray, as there is no significant residue left in the environment.
 The use of adulticides is governed by density of mosquitoes in an area and by weather conditions such as temperature, wind speed, and wind direction.
 Permethrin products are the adulticides used to control mosquitoes.
 The idea behind the ULV fogging program is to keep residential and recreational areas reasonably free of biting mosquitoes.
-Our goal is not to eradicate mosquitoes, but to reduct their numbers.
+Our goal is not to eradicate mosquitoes, but to reduce their numbers.

 Maintaining courteous and responsive customer relations is an important part of our mosquito control program.
 Complaint calls are used as one of several indicators of where mosquitoes are creating annoyance problems.
 Citizen calls help us to target problem areas with both larval and adult mosquito control.